 The Motu Iti Cocktail -the Ultimate Martini.

-One winter, I was sitting around and in the mood for a cocktail.
+One winter, I was sitting in my favorite chair, and in the mood for a cocktail.
 I wanted something reminiscent of the tropics and more specifically Polynesia.
-All I knew was, I didn't want a punch like drink in a tall glass with all sorts of fruit juice.
-I had a fancy for a tropic-like martini cocktail and after having fun with my experimentation, I came up with my new libation.
+All I knew was, I didn't want a punch like drink in a tall glass with all sorts of fruit juices.
+I had a fancy for a tropic-like martini cocktail.
+So after having fun with some experimentation, I came up with my new libation.
 I call it the Motu Iti, Polynesian meaning "Little Island".*

-Using a small (single drink) shaker I filled it with ice of course, filling it to about a half inch from the top with Mount Gay Rum.
+Using a small (single drink) shaker I filled it with ice of course, Then I filled it to about a half inch from the top with Mount Gay Rum.
 I then filled it the rest of the way with equal amounts of Coconut Rum and Jacquin’s Apricot Brandy.
 That translates into 3 oz + 1/2 oz + 1/2 oz.
 It was then of course, shaken not stirred.

 Yup, tasted pretty darn good and now a staple in our household for special occasions.
 You might want to give it a try.
 The Coconut and Apricot punch through enough to give it a lovely tropical bouquet and taste.
 Offer your guests a Motu Iti.
 And if you find yourself in a nice restaurant ask for one which I've done.
 You'll probably have to provide the bartender with the recipe.

 Note: I don't suggest using Baccardi / Ron Rico clear type rum.
-Instead stick to a medium dark rum like Mount Gay or Appletown etc. Dark rum like Myers, I find too heavy.
+Instead stick to a medium dark rum like Mount Gay or Appletown etc. On the other hand, dark rum like Myers, I find too heavy.